ronami/meta-typing/README.md

 ### Introduction

-[TypeScript](https://github.com/Microsoft/TypeScript)'s type system is a programming language that runs when we compile our code.
-Normally, we use it to annotate our code so TypeScript can help us find bugs before we run it.
-In this project, however, I tried to push TypeScript's type system to its limits by implementing various functions and algorithms, purely on the shoulders of the type system.
+[TypeScript](https://github.com/Microsoft/TypeScript)'s type system lets us catch bugs and errors in our code while writing it, instead of later on when the code runs.
+Well, that would be the obvious thing to do.
+This project attempts to push TypeScript's type system to its limits by actually implementing various functions and algorithms, purely on top of the type system.

-The goal of this project is to explore TypeScript's type system in an unconventional way.
-I used recursion a lot and had to find creative (and sometimes not officially supported) solutions to overcome [some limitations](https://github.com/microsoft/TypeScript/issues/26223#issuecomment-513187373) of the type system.
-Each function and algorithm has its own implementation with comments describing in detail what's going on.
+Every implementation includes comments describing in detail what's going on.
+Some functions and algorithms required finding creative (and sometimes not officially supported) solutions to overcome [some limitations](https://github.com/microsoft/TypeScript/issues/26223#issuecomment-513187373) of the type system.

-Just to see how far I can push it, I tried implementing the classical [Eight queens puzzle](https://github.com/trekhleb/javascript-algorithms/tree/master/src/algorithms/uncategorized/n-queens).
-It's crazy that it actually works, [check out how it's implemented](src/nQueens/index.d.ts).
+Just to see how far we can push it, I tried solving the classical [n-queens puzzle](https://github.com/trekhleb/javascript-algorithms/tree/master/src/algorithms/uncategorized/n-queens).
+It's crazy that it works, [check out how it's implemented](src/nQueens/index.d.ts).

 _☝ Please note that this project is meant to be used for research and learning purposes and not for practical use._